anonhostpi/Auto-GPT-Wiki/Maintaining.md

 - 👍 to request acknowledgement (or react to acknowledge that you've read it)
 - ✅ job done (merged, finished, etc)

+(TODO) Stock messages for issues/PRs:
+- PEBCAK
+- not our problem
+- bad quality
+- PR is bad quality
+- Issue/PR is dup.
+- etc.